 What to expect of Supervised Parenting Time at Traverse Counseling & Consulting:

 - A safe, comfortable, nurturing and neutral environment for children to have contact with a non-custodial parent

 - Thorough documentation of all interactions between parent(s) and child(ren)

-- Staff that are trained to provide Supervised Parenting services that meet Supervised Visitation Network and AFCC (Association of Family and Conciliation Courts) guidelines for Supervised Visitation
+- Staff that are trained to provide Supervised Parenting services that meet Supervised Visitation Network and Minnesota Standards for Non-Professional and Professional Supervised Visitation

 Tips for the Parent being supervised:

 Supervised Parenting is about providing a space to have contact between you and your child.
 Although there is a professional present to document your time and interactions, this is about your relationship with your child(ren).

 - Be on time arriving 5 minutes before your time with your child is scheduled to begin.